kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 {{< note >}}
 A Deployment's revision is created when a Deployment's rollout is triggered.
-This means that the new revision is created if and only if the Deployment's pod template (`.spec.template`) is changed, for example if you update the labels or container images of the template.
+This means that the new revision is created if and only if the Deployment's Pod template (`.spec.template`) is changed, for example if you update the labels or container images of the template.
 Other updates, such as scaling the Deployment, do not create a Deployment revision, so that you can facilitate simultaneous manual- or auto-scaling.
-This means that when you roll back to an earlier revision, only the Deployment's pod template part is rolled back.
+This means that when you roll back to an earlier revision, only the Deployment's Pod template part is rolled back.
 {{< /note >}}